rust-lang/rfcs/text/0000-standard-lazy-types.md

 Crucially, it has support for blocking: if many threads call `get_or_init` concurrently, only one will be able to execute the closure, while all other threads will block.
 For this reason, most of `std::sync::OnceCell` API can not be provided in `core`.
 In the `sync` case, reliably panicking on re-entrant initialization is not trivial.
-For this reason, the implementaion would simply deadlock, with a note that a deadlock might be elevated to panic in the future.
+For this reason, the implementation would simply deadlock, with a note that a deadlock might be elevated to a panic in the future.

 # Drawbacks
 [drawbacks]: #drawbacks